jmagman/flutter-wiki/Issue-hygiene.md

 If an issue is lacking this information, request it from the commenter and close the issue if information is not forthcoming.

-#### Issues are not a venue for discussions

-It's a good idea to file bugs asking for documentation; such bugs should clearly specify the set of questions that are to be answered, and should specify where those questions should be answered (e.g. API docs, web site).

-The issue database itself is not a good place for discussion, because GitHub hides comments, doesn't have threading, notifications get lost in the swamp of other GitHub e-mails, etc.

 ## Do not add "me too" or "same" comments to bugs

 The Flutter team prioritizes issues in part based on the number of +1 (thumbs